 - Education certificates and transcripts.

 - Original document proving applicant’s residential address.
-Such as true copy of lease, original utility bill, bank statement, or written confirmation from a bank, confirming applicant’s address.
+Such as a true copy of a lease, original utility bill, bank statement, or written confirmation from a bank, confirming the applicant’s address.

 - Original professional reference letter

 - Lawyer/notary practicing certificate (copy of the license of the lawyer or notary certifying the documents.

 - Original letter of employment

 - Original reference letter from the main applicant’s banker.